WeaselGames/godot_luaAPI/README.md

 - LuaError type which is used to report any errors this module or lua run into.
 - LuaThread type which creates a lua thread.
 This is not a OS thread but a coroutine.
 - Object passed as userdata.
 See [examples](#examples) below.
-- Objects can override must of Luas metamethods.
+- Objects can override most of the lua metamethods.
 I.E. __index by defining a function with the same name.
 - Callables passed as userdata, which allows you to push a Callable as a lua function. see [examples](#examples) below.
 - Basic types are passed as userdata (currently: Vector2, Vector3, Color, Rect2, Plane) with a useful metatable.
 This means you can do things like:
 ```lua